Disclaimer

 Are Male or Female Pomeranians Better?

 A Pomeranian that fits your personality and blends well into your family is the best Pom for you.
-When it comes to Pomeranians, personality outweighs gender at any time of the day.
-You should pay attention to learn how male and female Pomeranians behave, the reasons for their behaviors, and how you can manage and train them.
+Regarding Pomeranians, personality outweighs gender at any time of the day.
+You should learn how male and female Pomeranians behave, the reasons for their behaviors, and how you can manage and train them.

-Is it Better to Get Male or Female Pomeranian?
+Is it Better to Get a Male or Female Pomeranian?

-While there are differences in the sexes, both male and female Pomeranians are cuddly and loving creatures.
+While there are differences in the sexes, male and female Pomeranians are cuddly and loving creatures.
 They will brighten your day and want you to go everywhere you go.
-Many dog lovers who have both male and female Pomeranians will tell you that the little differences don’t really matter in the large picture.
+Many dog lovers with male and female Pomeranians will tell you that the little differences don’t matter in the large picture.

-There’s nothing wrong with getting a male Pom, a female Pom, or even both!
+There’s nothing wrong with getting a male, female, or even both!
 It’s all up to your preference and personality.
 The worst mistake you can make is to adopt a Pomeranian based on vague and unfounded information.

 There is nothing cuter than a pair of Pomeranians bouncing around your house.
-The small pack can be either all males, all females, or a mixture of both.
-Here’s what I want to say about the Pomeranian male vs female debate:
+The small pack can be all males, all females, or a mixture of both.
+Here’s what I want to say about the Pomeranian male vs. female debate:

 “Don’t base your decision on gender myths and hearsay.
 The most important aspect is the individual health and personality of the Pomeranian.
 In most cases, whether you choose a male or female Pomeranian does not matter.